-AmLaw firms get lots of love in eDiscovery circles, leaving many small and mid-sized firms to feel under-resourced and unsure of what to do when they have eDiscovery needs.
-This brief post is addressed to small law firms, and while it doesn't contain anything earth-shattering, hopefully it will grant a bit of perspective and peace of mind.
+AmLaw firms get lots of love in eDiscovery services circles, leaving many small and mid-sized firms to feel under-resourced and unsure of what to do when they have eDiscovery needs.
+This post is addressed to small law firms, and while it doesn't contain anything earth-shattering, hopefully it will grant a bit of perspective and peace of mind.

 A $128 million lawsuit is not a typical day in the office.
 When LeClairRyan and UnitedLex joined forces in 2018, neither party saw it ending like this.